liquidmetal-dev/flintlock/docs/proposals/0204-root-volume-options.md

 * **Base availability on the target** is a one-off cost per host and image, paid by the first clone of that image on that host and skipped by later clones.
 For Options A, B, and D the base is exported from the source host;
-  for Option C it is deterministic and shared by every snapshot of the image.
+  for Option C it is built deterministically (with pinned inputs, section 3.3) and shared by every snapshot of the image.
 * **Package fetch** is O(package size): memory plus volume delta, or memory plus full volume images where no base is referenced.